Reducing road casualties in Hampshire and the Isle of Wight.

 Speed camera information

 Further to the Government’s commitment to increase transparency, local authorities and / or police forces have been asked by the Department for Transport to publish information on the impact and use of speed cameras.
 Refer to the following link for more information on this request https://www.gov.uk/government/publications/speed-camera-information.

-In accordance with this, the first document displays site by site casualty, collision and speed information for permanent fixed camera site in Hampshire, the Isle of Wight, Portsmouth and Southampton.
+Firstly the linked document displays casualty, collision and speed information for each permanent fixed camera site in Hampshire, the Isle of Wight, Portsmouth and Southampton.

 Summary Justice Unit